Belaws Thaïlande

 Identifying the Technology to Transfer

 The first step in developing a technology transfer plan is identifying the specific technology that will be transferred.
-This can include scientific knowledge, technical skills, manufacturing processes, or any other relevant expertise that the recipient can utilize to enhance their self-reliance.
+This can include scientific knowledge, technical skills, manufacturing processes, or any other relevant expertise that the recipient can use to gain knowledge or skills.

 Assessing the Recipient’s Capabilities